Generative User-Experience Research for Developing Domain-specific Natural Language Processing Applications: Case study

-Preprocessing focuses on (1) providing additional context for some domain-specific terms, i.e., dictionary-based context expansion, and (2) removing tokens that are irrelevant for semantic search based on the static word embeddings.
+\paragraph{Preprocessing} Preprocessing focuses on (1) providing additional context for some domain-specific terms, i.e., dictionary-based context expansion, and (2) normalizing text for semantic search that employs static word embeddings, e.g., lowercasing, stopword removal, and lemmatization.

 To enable context expansion, we create a dictionary about functional locations, i.e., production machinery and equipment installed in a plant.
 The dictionary contains information about long IDs, their short equivalents, and descriptions.
-We create this dictionary based on a graph structure of the machinery from the logging system \footnote{We use the only available knowledge source from the logging system.
-Creating a dictionary or taxonomy for all domain terms (e.g., products) is impossible due to the tedious manual work of creating and maintaining such dictionaries.
-Many domain terms are described in a large variety of external systems that differ from plant to plant, so custom integration and updating are unrealistic.}.
+We created this dictionary based on a graph structure of the machinery from the logging system.

 We use the domain dictionary to extract descriptions of a mentioned machinery, e.g., in \Cref{fig:log}, a description of ``R105.12'' is ``reactor.''
-The dictionary serves to ``translate'' both long and short IDs of the machinery.
-Long IDs are used as attributes of the records, which the users attach when creating a record.
-The attributes indicate reporting about these specific functional locations.
-Moreover, short versions of IDs are used as in-text mentions of the same or additional functional locations.
-These in-text mentions typically look like abbreviations of the long codes and include both letters and digits.

-Descriptions of long and short IDs are added to the text before the occurrence of the ID.
-For the long IDs, we extract a description and a short ID of this piece of machinery and append them to the text at the very beginning, i.e., a title of a record to index.
-This approach is similar to automatic query expansion when query formulation is improved with additional sources of information \citep{carpineto2012survey}.
-Such context expansion enables retrieving records that either contain specific codes of functional locations, e.g., ``R105.12'', or their descriptions, e.g., ``reactor''.
+The dictionary serves to ``translate'' machinery codes.
+Descriptions of the codes are added to the text before their occurrence.
+This approach is similar to automatic query expansion when query formulation is improved with additional information \citep{carpineto2012survey}.
+Such context expansion enables retrieving records by containing either specific codes of functional locations or their descriptions.

-The last step of preprocessing normalizes German text before encoding with static word embeddings.
-First, we perform tokenization, lemmatization, and POS-tagging with spaCy for German language\footnote{\url{https://spacy.io/models}}.
-By using the assigned POS tags, we remove tokens that belong to punctuation, articles, prepositions, and coordinating conjunctions.
-Second, we use lemmas to bring different word forms to a neutral form.
-Lastly, we did not lowercase text and used it as-is to enable a more accurate vector representation of nouns (the German language keeps nouns always capitalized).